 Andrew Webb is a former Equal Justice Works ADA 25 Fellow, sponsored by McDermott Will and Emery.
 Since concluding his fellowship, Andrew has continued as a Staff Attorney at Equip For Equality, where he focuses primarily on providing education and representation to improve access to health care and related services for Illinois residents with disabilities.
 Andrew earned a J.D. from The University of Chicago and a B.S. in Foreign Service from Georgetown University.

-Molly Wiesman has volunteered for disability organizations including Best Buddies, Easter Seals DuPage, and the Human Library of Chicago.
+Molly Wiesman is currently employed as a Communications Associate at The Kelsey, a San Francisco based organization with the mission of building opportunity through inclusivity by pioneering disability-forward housing solutions that open doors to homes and opportunities for everyone.
+She has volunteered for disability organizations including Best Buddies, Easter Seals DuPage, and the Human Library of Chicago.
 She serves as a member of the Board of Directors for Tellin’ Tales Theatre.
-She is currently employed at an IT Security firm in Chicago’s western suburbs.
+She is also the co-founder of Imagine the World as One, a disability lifestyle magazine.

 Bryen Yunashko is the Owner of Access 256 Productions.
 Bryen is a national DeafBlind advocate and leader, and currently serves as president of the Chicagoland DeafBlind Alliance and was recently appointed to the congressionally-mandated FEMA National Advisory Committee’s Integrated Public Alert and Warning Systems Subcommittee.
 Bryen attended Gallaudet University and then California State University, Northridge, studying film.